zjuter0126/pai/manual/cluster-user/docker-images-and-job-examples.md

 ## Use Your Own Custom Image

-If you want to build your own custom image instead of pre-built image, it is recommended to build based on ubuntu system, which includes bash, apt and other required dependency.
-Then you could add any requirements your job needs in the docker image, for example python, pip and tensorflow etc. Please take care of potential conflicts when adding additional dependencies.
+If you want to build your own custom image instead of pre-built images, it is recommended to build it basing on ubuntu system, which includes bash, apt and other required dependency.
+Then you could add any requirements your job needs in the docker image, for example, python, pip and tensorflow etc. Please take care of potential conflicts when adding additional dependencies.

 ## How to use Images from Private Registry